christofmuc/KnobKraft-orm/docs/upload_acknowledgement_design.md

 2. Wait until the hook returns `accepted` or `error`.
 3. Send any response messages returned by the hook.
 4. Advance only after acceptance.

+When `expectsUploadReply(sent_message)` returns `False`, the host sends that message and advances immediately.
+This covers auxiliary messages such as the program change appended after a K5000 audition without weakening acknowledgement handling for the preceding program dump.

 This rule supports the K5000 single-message program write and protocols such as 3rd Wave multisample transfer, where a header and every sample message receive separate acknowledgements.